oracle/python-oracledb/doc/src/user_guide/initialization.rst

 ``timezlrg_n.dat`` file is used.
 If you want to use the smaller ``timezone_n.dat`` file, then set the ``ORA_TZFILE`` environment variable to the name of the file without any directory prefix.
 For example ``export ORA_TZFILE=timezone_32.dat``.
-With Oracle Instant Client 12.2 or later, you can also use an external time zone file.
+From Oracle Instant Client 12.2, you can also use an external time zone file.
 Create a subdirectory ``oracore/zoneinfo`` under the Instant Client directory, and move the file into it.
 Then set ``ORA_TZFILE`` to the file name, without any directory prefix.
 The ``genezi -v`` utility will show the time zone file in use.
+With Oracle Instant Client 19.18 (or later), you can alternatively place the external time zone file in any directory and then set the ``ORA_TZFILE`` environment variable to the absolute path of the file.

 If python-oracledb Thick mode is using Oracle Client libraries from an Oracle Database or full Oracle Client software installation (such as installed with